Explainer

 States use three major approaches to subsidize private-school tuition and other costs:

-Two states—Kentucky and Missouri—have recently launched a new type of program, Tax-Credit Education Savings Accounts, which function like ESAs but are funded through tax-credits received by donating to nonprofit organizations that fund and manage education savings accounts.
+Two states—Florida and Missouri—have recently launched a new type of program, Tax-Credit Education Savings Accounts, which function like ESAs but are funded through tax-credits received by donating to nonprofit organizations that fund and manage education savings accounts.
+Florida’s existing tax-credit scholarship program, originally enacted in 2001, was converted into a universal tax-credit ESA in 2023.

 Whom do these programs serve?

 The number of students receiving vouchers, ESAs, and tax-credit scholarships has expanded since the advent of the Milwaukee voucher program in 1990, especially in the past decade.
-In the current school year (2022-23) about 690,000 students are attending private schools using one of the three programs, with vouchers and tax-credit scholarships making up the vast majority.
-ESAs, while not serving as many students as vouchers and tax-credit scholarships, represent a majority of the new programs and proposals, and in the past year the number of students using ESAs has more than doubled, to 65,000 students at the start of this school year.
-An estimated 49 million students attend public schools.
+In the current school year (2023-24) about 982,000 students are enrolled in private schools or accessing other private educational opportunities through one of the three programs.
+Among these, ESAs currently have the highest student enrollment and show the most significant growth, with more than 326,400 students taking advantage of the public funds at the start of the 2023-24 school year.
+An additional nearly 126,000 students are using Florida’s tax-credit ESA, which functions like a traditional ESA.
+By comparison, an estimated 49 million students attend public schools.

 Some supporters of private-school-tuition programs argue that including more—and more affluent—students in private-school-tuition programs would increase the supply of private schools and give students a wider range of educational options.
 But it’s not clear whether the supply of private-school seats and the number of new private-school attendees can be expected to increase as participation in the programs expands.